jwillz7667/Goldwave-Casino/README.md

 <h2>This code is just a preview.
 Contact admin on Telegram for the full version.</h2>

 <p><b>Currently, we provide the full source on my Telegram.
-There are approximately 1200 games totaling 45+ GB, including the latest Pragmatic Games + Full Source.</b></p>
+There are approximately 1200 games totaling 45+ GB, including the latest Pragmatic games fixed & support mobile responsive.</b></p>
 <p><b>You can message me on Telegram for the full source code, including installation into your VPS/Dedicated Server.</b></p>

 <p style="color:#ff0000"><strong>Multiple fixes and merged single database.</strong></p>